OpenResilienceInitiative/.github/PR_TEMPLATE_SETUP_GUIDE.md

 ## Available Templates

-When creating a PR, GitHub will show you all available templates in `.github/pull_request_template/`:
+When creating a PR, GitHub will show you all available templates.
+Templates are **centralized** in the `.github` repository at `.github/pull_request_template/` and automatically available to all organization repositories:

 | Template | Purpose | Use When |
 |----------|---------|----------|